 The biggest problem for junior golfers playing winter golf is keeping their hands warm.
 Swinging at a ball and having that icy shock vibrate all the way up your arm as you try and warm up on the practice range does not provide good muscle memory for a smooth and easy swing off the first tee.
 Numb fingers are no fun and young junior golfers will shed more tears over icy fingers than anything else playing winter golf.
 Golf gloves are by design and necessity not thick and insulated.
 They are also only worn on one hand.
 Some kids keep a right hand glove in their bag for warm up in cold weather.
 You can, and should, get a pair of 'winter' golf gloves but even if you utilize a small womans winter glove it is difficult to find good winter gloves for very young junior golfers.
 The most helpful thing we have found is to utilize golf mitts with hand warmers inside them for use between shots and pushing the golf cart or carrying the golf bag between holes.
 Clicgear has now also developed Clicgear Mitts - waterporoof, windproof mittens for golf push or pull cars.

 A warm winter hat is essential.
 Junior golfers will often disregard their regular golf hat for a woolen one in winter golf, but it is not unusual these days to see a knitted hat worn over the regular golf hat, possibly to keep sun out of the eyes and because it is helpful to have the golf ball marker secure on the hat as a matter of habit.
 Of course a double layer may not be comfortable and may just become too warm for many juniors.
-Golf Sunglasses to mitigate winter glare and a clear golf pouch to keep the ball marker clearly available are good alternatives.
+Golf sunglasses like these Oakley Flak Jackets mitigate winter glare.

 Winter golf for juniors is a time to work on changes or through difficulties in preparation for the season.
 Even if they are not playing tournaments, chances are you will take them out for some social practice rounds.
-You will probably take a golf cart (do you really want to walk in these conditions?) and you'll be surprised to know just how warm and comforting a golf cart can be with just a few winter golf modifications - blanket on the seat, cover for the cart and a heater for the cupholder.
+You will probably take a golf cart (do you really want to walk in these conditions?) and you'll be surprised to know just how warm and comforting a golf cart can be with just a few winter golf modifications such as a cart blanket on the seat, a golf cart cover and a golf cart heater that fits in the cupholder.
 Your junior is much more likely to want to go out and practice like this.